|(Data compliance) Super Admin, Admin

 - The opportunities listed on this page are those for which consent from the associated candidate has expired.
 Use the time range filter to narrow down the selection of candidates based on how long ago their consent expired.

 If you have 'GDPR' enabled...

-Super Admins, Admins, Team Members, and Limited Team Members can filter their pipeline and archive for opportunities using the 'GDPR' filters to the left of the opportunity list.
-The following filter parameters are available:
+Super Admins, Admins, Team Members, and Limited Team Members can filter their pipeline and archive for opportunities based on candidates' relationship to your GDPR policy.
+Start navigating clicking the list icon in the candidate search bar.

 - Anonymization date range - i.e. how long until anonymization will be required

 - Consent status - any status, open to future jobs, not open to future jobs, missing consent

 - If filtering for candidates with a consent status of 'Open to future jobs' additional filters will appear that can be used to filter by the length of time until consent expires as well as the time range within which the last consent link was sent.